Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/gradual-rollout.md

 -   A place to host a feature flag management service
 -   An API Token
--   An application & an Unleash SDK
+-   An application connected to an Unleash SDK

 In order to set up your systems to create and manage a gradual rollout, you’ll need to decide where to host a feature flag management service.
 This is a critical component of creating features that will hide behind a feature flag for a gradual rollout.
 There are two primary options for deciding where to host a service:

--   Self-hosted: Deploy Unleash on your infrastructure (e.g., Docker, Kubernetes).
+-   Self-hosted: Deploy Unleash on your infrastructure (e.g., Docker, Kubernetes)
 -   Hosted by Unleash

 Follow our documentation on [Self-Hosting with Unleash](/using-unleash/deploy/getting-started) to get started using your infrastructure.
 Alternatively, read our [Quickstart documentation](/quickstart) if you’d like your project to be hosted by Unleash.